exaco/laravel-octane-dockerfile/README.md

 <a href="https://github.com/exaco/laravel-octane-dockerfile/actions/workflows/tests.yml"><img alt="GitHub Workflow Status" src="https://github.com/exaco/laravel-octane-dockerfile/actions/workflows/frankenphp-test.yml/badge.svg"></a>

-This repository isn't just another Docker setup; it's a finely tuned engine for deploying blazing-fast **Laravel Octane** applications.
-We've combined the raw power of Octane with the streamlined efficiency of Docker and Docker Compose to create a **production-ready** environment that's ready to launch.
+A finely tuned engine for deploying blazing-fast **Laravel Octane** applications.
+It combines the raw power of Octane with the streamlined efficiency of Docker and Docker Compose to create a **production-ready** environment that's ready to launch.

 ## Key Features

 * **Octane-Optimized**: Built specifically to harness the performance gains of Laravel Octane, whether you prefer **FrankenPHP**, **Swoole** or **RoadRunner**.
 * **Production-Ready Docker Compose:** A comprehensive Docker Compose file orchestrates a full stack, including:
   * **Traefik:** Intelligent reverse proxy for routing, load balancing, and secure access.